piyushgoyal1235/Personal-portofio/README.md

 ```

 ## Usage
 You can use this project as a template for your own portfolio website.
-Feel free to customize it by updating the content in the HTML files and styling in the CSS files.
+Feel free to customize it by updating the content in the  files and styling in the Tailwind CSS files.
 this is my github readme file please change it by adding technology like react and getform for form reaction